mrdominguez/cloudera-manager-cli/README.md

 It is compatible with Cloudera Manager 5 and higher (API v6 and after).

-A separate REST client (`cmapi.pl`) is provided to call the endpoints not supported by the CLI. `cmapi.pl` can also be used to get any command's downloadable result data, provided by`resultDataUrl`.
+A separate REST client (`cmapi.pl`) is provided to call the endpoints not supported by the CLI. `cmapi.pl` can also be used to get any command's downloadable result data (`resultDataUrl`).

 Unless overridden by the `-api` option, `cmcli.pl` will use the default API version available: